jedwardsmith/word-GPT-Plus/README.md

 ## Introduction

 Word GPT Plus is a word add-in which integrates the chatGPT model into Microsoft Word.
 It allows you to generate text based on the text you have written in your document.
-You can use it to translate, summarize, polish or even write a whole document from zero.
+You can use it to translate, summarize, polish or even write a whole document from scratch.

 ## Features